How to use fit notes effectively

 Click on any of the hyperlinks to go to more detailed guidance below.

-- Be aware that doctors can issue a fit note indicating that the employee either is not fit for work or may be fit for work taking into account the doctor's advice.
+- Be aware that healthcare professionals can issue a fit note indicating that the employee either is not fit for work or may be fit for work taking into account the healthcare professional's advice.

-- Be aware that the employer is responsible for ensuring that any adjustments suggested by the GP are suitable and do not pose a risk to the employee.
+- Be aware that the employer is responsible for ensuring that any adjustments suggested are suitable and do not pose a risk to the employee.

 - In cases of long-term absence, consider gaining more specific advice via a medical report.

-- Discuss potential adjustments with the employee, based on the information provided by the doctor on the fit note.
+- Discuss potential adjustments with the employee, based on the information provided by the healthcare professional on the fit note.

-- Consider whether or not the employee's condition means that he or she is disabled within the meaning of the Equality Act 2010 and understand the duty to make reasonable adjustments.
+- Consider whether the employee's condition means that they are disabled within the meaning of the Equality Act 2010 and understand the duty to make reasonable adjustments.

 - Retain a record of any adjustments made and give a copy to the employee.

-- Be aware that the advice from the doctor on a fit note is not legally binding and that the final decision on any adjustments lies with the employer.
+- Be aware that the advice from the healthcare professional on a fit note is not legally binding and that the final decision on any adjustments lies with the employer.

-- Carefully consider possible adjustments if the fit note states that the employee's job may be affecting his or her health.
+- Carefully consider possible adjustments if the fit note states that the employee's job may be affecting their health.

 - Comply with the data protection rules relating to information about employees' health.